I grew up in Glendora, California.

 I have a lovely wife, Jana, and three wonderful children, Kevin, Luke, and Rachel.

-I work for InSpeed Networks Incorporated as Director, Operations and Security.
+I work for InSpeed Networks Incorporated as Vice President, Security and Service Operations.
 My consulting company, Mellis and Associates, Inc., is hibernating at present.

 In the past I have worked for Calaway and Brooks, Ridge Computers, Mips, Stratus, NCD, Vixie Enterprises, GNAC, Stanford University, SLAC National Accelerator Laboratory, Digital Insight, and SystemExperts Corporation, and countless consulting clients.